navasvarela/deepcover/README.md

 ```
 -javaagent:DEEPCOVER_LOCATION/deepcover.jar -Dorg.deepcover.pkg=com.your.package.here
 ```

+### Reports
+Deepcover generates two outputs: an XML report, that makes it easy to integrate it with build reports, and an HTML report that displays the results in a more user friendly format.

 ### Optional arguments

 If you set the system property *org.deepcover.dump* to any value, you will see a bytecode dump of all the transformed classes.